-Philip Hensher and Sam Harvey's new novels due for March publication
+Philip Hensher and Sam Harvey's new novels published in March

-Philip Hensher's new novel The Friendly Ones is due to be published on 3 March.
-This moving and timely new novel, shows what a nation is made of; how the legacies of our history can be mastered by the decision to know something about people who are not like us.
+Philip Hensher's novel The Friendly Ones was published in March 2018.
+This moving and timely new novel shows what a nation is made of; how the legacies of our history can be mastered by the decision to know something about people who are not like us.

-Sam Harvey's new novel, The Western Wind, due to be published on 1 March, has been chosen as Book of the Month by The Bookseller.
+Sam Harvey's new novel, The Western Wind, also published in March, has been chosen as Book of the Month by The Bookseller.

 Sian Dafydd launches transnational poetry collaboration

 Project Boast due for March launch

 Poets Rachel Bentham and Alyson Hallett have edited a new poetry anthology titled Project Boast, due to be launched on 8th March at the Salt Cafe, Bristol 7.30 – 9.30pm.

 "When we discovered that Sarah Guppy, a Victorian inventor and engineer, said it might seem boastful if women spoke about their achievements, we invited 28 poets to respond and explore the idea of what it means to speak out."